 It is so important to get the right undies for your wedding outfit, be that a dress or a jumpsuit or suit.
 You want to be completely comfortable and having underwear that fits well will be key to that.
 You can find out more about how to choose the right underwear here.

 Think about the tone of your skin.
 Is white the best colour for you?
 Maybe Ivory might suit you better... or pink or blush or red?
 You don't have to have white, go for what suits you best, and remember to bring your personal style into your outfit.
 You can see some amazing real brides here who opted for alternative wedding dress colours here.

 Should I Have a Veil?

 Again there is no hard and fast rule about wedding veils, you do what feels right for you but it is always worth trying one on.
-You have a lot of options (because that's what you need, even MORE choice) so check out this handy guide to wedding veils before you go along so you have a good idea about the styles you might like and what they're called.
-Remember, veils are also something you can get second hand, potentially hire or even have as your something borrowed.
+You have a lot of options (because that's what you need, even MORE choice) so check out our guide to wedding veils before you go along so you have a good idea about the styles you might like and what they're called.
+Remember, veils are also something you can get secondhand, potentially hire or even have as your 'something borrowed'.

 Who Should I Take Wedding Dress Shopping